|Board of Directors|

 Mr. Dinan received his B.S. in Economics from the University of Pennsylvania's Wharton School of Business.
 He received his Juris Doctor from Georgetown University and graduated from the London School of Economics with an L.L.M. in International Economic Law.

 Mr. Dinan is a member of the American Bar Association, Federal Bar Association, Washington International Trade Association, American Intellectual Property Law Association and the International Trade Commission Trial Lawyers Association.

 He is an Adjunct Professor in International Law at Georgetown University.

-William Green is the Chief Executive Officer of Crestar Capital LLC.
+William Green is the CEO of Crestar Capital, LLC.
 Mr. Green invested in Crestar Capital in 2008 and assumed the role of its CEO in 2009.
 Crestar is a specialty finance company focused exclusively on the acquisition and servicing of municipal tax liens in multiple states.

 Prior to Crestar, Bill founded WSG Partners in 2003, a private equity firm that invests in and actively grows a portfolio of investments in middle market private companies.
 Prior to WSG Partners, Bill was with Wilmar Industries since founding the company in 1977.